goodhoko/jentak.co/resume/resume.md

 ## What I'm not good at
 - **Quickly bodging dirty solutions** is definitely not my forte.
 - **Estimating time and effort** needed to finish a task is a skill I both need and want to improve.
-- Although I've been doing it in my past jobs **managing people** is a topic I could be much better at.
+- Although I've been doing it in my past jobs **managing people** is an area I could be much better in.

 ## Stuff I've done
 For the last 3 years, I've been working at a fresh Czech startup [GoOut.net](https://goout.net/).
 It's a cultural guide, ticket selling solution, and social network.
 I grew there from writing my first simple PHP scripts to deploying complex backend services gaining most of my practical skills along the way.
 Here are some projects I did there: